sameh-g/TreeMultiSelect-List/README.md

 ## Getting started

-This a plugin which allow the user to have an opertunity to multiselect a tree and deselect tree choices based on tree hierarchy tree.
+This plugin allow the user to have an opportunity to multiselect a tree and deselect tree choices based on tree hierarchy tree.

 ![alt text](screen1.png)